thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Prerequisite

 The deserialization process is done in two steps.
 The first step is decoding your CSV into a collection of records.
 This part is already handle by the package.
-Once decoding is done, the denormalization mechanism can happen.
-The process is geared toward converting records into DTOs or objects without complex logic in their constructors.
+The second step is a denormalization process which we will focuse on.
+The process is geared toward converting record into DTO or objects without complex logic in their constructors.

 <p class="message-notice">The mechanism relies on PHP's <code>Reflection</code>
 feature.
 It does not use the class constructor to perform the conversion.
-This means that if the targeted object contains additional logic in its constructor, the mechanism may either fail or produced unexpected results.</p>
+This means that if the targeted object contains additional logic in its constructor, the mechanism may either fail or produce unexpected results.</p>

 To work as intended the mechanism expects the following: